 Swiis will assign you a named, qualified social worker to carry out a fostering assessment with you and your family.
 This is a joint project and requires full participation from you and your family.
-As part of this process, a number of statutory checks will be carried out.
+During the assessment a number of statutory checks will be carried out.
+The assessment process normally takes about 4 months to complete, although we can move at a pace suitable to you.

 As part of your assessment, we will carry out a series of statutory checks, including: